 Project activity – at a glance

 The team uses project graphs and reports to analyze project activity and monitor the number of contributors.
-Graphs’ Activity tab provides the charts that let you compare the input (number of commits and pull requests) from the most active developers.
-It also features the activity stream with the feed of commits and pull requests of the project.
+The Graphs’ Activity tab provides the charts that let you compare the input (number of commits and pull requests) from the most active developers.
+In addition, it features the activity stream with the feed of commits and pull requests of the project.

 The company has many projects and repositories to manage.
 So it is very important for them to make sure that pull requests and code reviews are utilized on each project.
 Activity in project graphs and Created vs Merged Pull Requests Report help the team ensure that the correct practices are being used.

 - how many pull requests were created, merged, and declined in the project within a chosen time period

 - who made those pull requests, including whose pull requests were declined

 - what developers were more active than others

 Created vs Merged Pull Requests Report visualizes the dynamics of pull requests’ creation and merging that tells the team: